cdlhub/documentation/md/OutputComponents.md

 ### eltcalc <a id="eltcalc"></a>
 ***
-The program calculats sample mean and standard deviation of loss by summary_id and by event_id.
+The program calculates sample mean and standard deviation of loss by summary_id and by event_id.

 ##### Parameters